 Varadero is also home to a lot of luxurious all-inclusive hotels all along the tiny string of sand stretching out into the Caribbean Sea.

-Apart from the Varadero beach, you will find infinite white sands, and water activities like diving, snorkeling, or taking a trip with a catamaran out there in front of every large hotel or resort.
+Apart from the Varadero beach, you will find infinite white sands, and water activities like diving, snorkeling, or taking a trip with a catamaran in front of every large hotel or resort.

 The Hicacos Peninsula commonly referred to as Varadero, is one of the most popular holidays places Cuba is known for by both foreigners and Cubans.

-This is where you go for exactly that, the beach and the sea, but you will also find other adventures in Varadero if you want to exit from the all-inclusive bubble.
+This is where you go for pampering chill, the beach, and the sea, but you will also find a range of adventures in Varadero if you want to exit from the all-inclusive bubble.

 4. The Carnival Capital Santiago De Cuba